ajkworking/ajkworking.github.io/_posts/2014-3-3-Hello-World.md

 ![_config.yml]({{ site.baseurl }}/images/config.png)

+'''

+# this is python

+print('hello world!')

+'''

 The easiest way to make your first post is to edit this one.

 Go into /_posts/ and update the Hello World markdown file.

-For more instructions head over to the [Jekyll Now repository](https://github.com/barryclark/jekyll-now) on GitHub.
+For more instructions head over to the [Jekyll Now repository](https://github.com/barryclark/jekyll-now) on GitHub.32